armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 A ZIP file typically consists of a series of entries, optionally some metadata related to archives and encryption, followed by a structure called the "central directory" (section 4.3.6).
-The central directory essentially serves as a lookup table to provide quick access to the files inside the ZIP archive.
-It is then followed by (optional) ZIP64 records and finally a variable length record called "end of central directory" that contains the offset from the start of the ZIP data to the central directory.
+The central directory essentially serves as a random access lookup table to provide quick access to the files inside the ZIP archive because it contains the offsets to the start of each file.

+The central directory is then followed by (optional) ZIP64 records and finally a variable length record called "end of central directory" that contains (amongst others) the offset from the start of the ZIP data to the central directory.

-In most cases unpacking ZIP data comes down to:
+### Unpacking ZIP files

+Most tools unpack ZIP files as follows:

 1. open the file
 2. jump to the end of the file